 Employment end date

 This is particularly good for contract workers.
-Contract works always have a marked end date for each job description.
-Because of this, the end date should be included in the proof of income letter for a contract worker.
+Contract work always has a marked end date for each job description.
+Because of this, the end date should be included in the letter for a contract worker.

 Signature